exemplar.dev

 Agent-ready

-AWS, GitHub, Snyk, Jira, Notion, Linear, Confluence, and more feed the graph that powers automation and MCP tools.
+AWS, GitHub, Snyk, Jira, Notion, Linear, Confluence, and more feed the graph that powers agentic SRE & DevOps.

 • Describe intent in the IDE—agents map to catalog actions with guardrails